Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Counterexamples

 For example, in Figure \ref{Figure 1}, the case of $n=5$, node $6$ $(7)$ has a chip with smaller label than that of node $4$ $(13)$ even though node $4$ is the straight left descendant of the root in the binary tree truncated to the top 3 levels, its label is not the smallest in its corresponding subtree.

 From the counterexample, we also know that not only the straight left descendants may not contain the smallest chip among the whole subtree, it even may not contain the smallest chip among the nodes on the same level.
-Now that we know we cannot extend our main theorem to other nodes, we may want to try to study a more local conjecture relating to binary search tree - a special type of binary tree that is well-known in computer science.
-A binary search tree is a binary tree in which for every node, its chip is larger than \textit{all} chips in its left subtree, and is smaller than \textit{all} chips in its right subtree.
+Now that we know we cannot extend our main theorem to other nodes, we may want to try to study a more local conjecture.
 Our local conjecture is: in the terminal configuration, for every node $i$ not on the bottom-most level, its chip is larger than the chip of its left child's and is smaller than that of its right child's.
 Unfortunately, the conjecture is also not true, and we will show a counterexample here.

 \begin{counterexample} For some node $i$, its chip may be smaller than the chip of its left child's or larger than the chip of its right child's. \end{counterexample}